What is this course?

 What about certification?

-This course provides 14 Category ‘B’ SEUs (Scrum Education Units) which can be counted towards the Certified Scrum Professional (CSP) qualification.
+There is no exam associated with this course.
+However, attendees can claim 14 Category ‘B’ SEUs (Scrum Education Units) for this course which can be counted towards the renewal of Scrum Alliance Certifications such as CSM, CSPO, CSD.
 See here for further information.